 9.01 CERTIFICATION PROGRAM IN GENERAL

-A certification training program shall be composed of 120 contact hours of instruction offered over a three-year period.
+A certification training program shall be composed of 80 contact hours of instruction offered over a two-year period.
 Each year two training sessions of 2 1/2 days each will be offered in the spring and fall.
 The program will allow participants to begin training during any session.